 The tried-and-true recipes I rely on throughout the workweek usually lean lighter, quicker, and require fewer ingredients, meaning they’re the perfect inspiration to answer the question, “What should I make for dinner?” whenever it strikes.
 I make this Pesto Pasta Primavera at least once a week through the entire warm-weather season.

 This fresh summer pasta never fails to satisfy my carb cravings, while filling my plate with loads of veggies that can be varied based on what’s in my fridge.
 Even better?
 It comes together in one pan, meaning less time scrubbing dishes and more time soaking up those long summer nights.

-One of my favorite things about this recipe is that it’s infinitely customizable based on what’s at the farmer’s market—I’ve thrown in red bell peppers, zucchini, eggplant, tomatoes, and even kale, all with great success.
-For this version, I wanted to lean into an all-green palette that just feels as fresh as this new season.
+One of my favorite things about this recipe is that it’s infinitely customizable based on what’s at the farmer’s market.
+I’ve thrown in red bell peppers, zucchini, eggplant, tomatoes, and even kale, all with great success.
+For this version, I wanted to lean into an all-green palette that just feels as fresh as the season.
 I used asparagus, sugar snap peas, green onions, frozen green peas, fresh basil, and lots of garlic.
 YUM.
-I chop up all my veggies to be about the same size so they cook evenly, and it’s a quick cook: you want the veggies to be crisp, tender, and not at all mushy.
+I chop up all my veggies to be about the same size so they cook evenly and quickly—you want the veggies to be crisp, tender, and not at all mushy.

 - 2 minutes: Sugar snap peas, frozen peas, and spinach

-- 3 minutes: Heartier leafy vegetables like kale, bok choy, chard
+- 3 minutes: Heartier leafy vegetables like kale, bok choy, and chard

 - 12 minutes (when cut small): Hardest vegetables like carrots, parsnips, and sweet potatoes